-GRANT AWARDED TO CITY OF DUBUQUE FOR DIESEL EMISSIONS REDUCTION
+2014 DERA GRANT AWARDED TO CITY OF DUBUQUE

 - Allocated for the pre-testing and any preparation needed to get vehicles ready for retrofit installation

-The City of Dubuque was identified as a strong candidate for the funds from the DNR-Air Quality Bureau due to many diesel vehicles, including municipal service vehicles and regional transport authority busses, travelling on the four U.S. and two state highways that serve the transportation needs of the area.
-Through a partnership, the City of Dubuque, Dubuque Metropolitan Area Transit Study (DMATS) and the Greater Dubuque Development Cooperation (GDDC), voluntarily began participation in EPA’s PM (Particulate Matter) Advance program.
+The City of Dubuque was identified as a strong candidate for the funds from the DNR-Air Quality Bureau due to many diesel vehicles, including municipal service vehicles, travelling on the four U.S. and two state highways that serve the transportation needs of the area.
+The City of Dubuque, through a partnership, voluntarily began participation in EPA’s PM (Particulate Matter) Advance program.
 PM Advance promotes local actions to reduce fine particle pollution (PM2.5), and its precursors, in attainment areas to help these areas continue to maintain the PM2.5 National Ambient Air Quality Standards.
-Funding from the DNR-Air Quality Bureau will assist the City of Dubuque in meeting the goals on the PM Advance program.
+Funding from the DERA grant assisted the City of Dubuque in meeting the goals on the PM Advance program.

 There are two different programs – the State program and the National program.
 Additional information on the DERA Program is available at http://www.epa.gov/otaq/diesel/prgnational.htm.